nishizumi-maho/nishizumi-setups-sync/README.md

 * **iRacing Setups Folder** – root folder that stores all car setup folders.
   Select the full path using the folder browser.
-* **Enable backup** – when checked, a copy of new files is stored in the specified backup folder each time the program runs.
+* **Enable backup** – when checked, a copy of new files is stored in the specified backup folder before syncing begins.
+Files created or modified during the run are not saved to the backup.
-* **Backup Folder** – directory where backups are placed when backup is enabled.
+* **Backup Folder** – directory where the pre-run backups are stored.
 Provide the full path here.
 * **Enable logging** – write operations to a log file during execution.
 * **Log File** – path of the file used when logging is enabled.
 * **Import Mode** – choose **Zip Import** to unpack a ZIP file,